kstenerud/concise-text-encoding/cte-specification.md

 ### Integer

-Integer values may be positive or negative, and may be represented in various bases.
+Integer values can be positive or negative, and can be represented in various bases.
 Negative values are prefixed with a dash `-` as a sign character.
 Values must be written in lower case.

-Integers may be specified in base 2, 8, 10, or 16.
+Integers can be specified in base 2, 8, 10, or 16.
 Bases other than 10 must be prefixed:

 | Base | Name        | Digits           | Prefix | Example      | Decimal Equivalent |
 | ---- | ----------- | ---------------- | ------ | ------------ | ------------------ |